 business, focus on underwriting operations, augmenting capital

-flexibility, and strengthening its competitive position.
-Moreover,
+flexibility, and strong competitive position.
+Moreover, the company

-our Outperform rating on the stock.
+Outperform rating on the stock.

 Montpelier Re Holdings Ltd. (MRH) was formed in 2001 by White

 Mountains Insurance Group Ltd. and Benfield Holdings Ltd., to take

 advantage of the enhanced insurance demand, following the Sep 11